 In Italy, a work visa falls under the category of a Long-Stay visa, which may also be referred to as a National or D-Visa.
 It’s important to note that the Italian work visa simply allows employees to enter the country.
 To stay in Italy, they’ll need to obtain a residence permit upon arrival.

-Requirements to Obtain a Work Visa in Italy
+Requirements to Obtain Italy Work Visas

 Citizens of nations outside of the EU and EEA will need to have a job in Italy before applying for an Italian work visa.
 They’ll also need a work permit, which the employer must apply for using supporting documents from the employee.